ethantw/fibrio/README.md

 ## Static methods and properties
 ### .matches()
-Checks whether or not an element matches with the configured selectors.
+Checks whether or not an element matches with the configured selector(s).

 ```js
 Fibrio.matches( elmt, selector )